 Get Ready For Pheasant & Quail Hunting Season!

-Well it’s getting to be that time of the year once again when we begin to think about the upcoming hunting seasons.
+It is getting to be that time of the year once again when we begin to think about the upcoming upland season.
 Whether you enjoy Upland Bird Hunting, Waterfowl Hunting or Deer Hunting our lodge offers just about the best that you will find.
 Four beautiful lodges, great food and accommodations, along with the opportunity to meet other hunters that share common interests makes for an enjoyable stay with us.
 Our entire staff is here to take care of your every need and you will find them to be most hospitable and they will do their utmost to make your stay both enjoyable and memorable.

 If you would like to hunt upland birds, now is the time to start to make arrangements to do so.
 We can accommodate a single hunter or large groups.
 The key is to contact us as soon as you have some dates in mind that you would like to come and hunt our bird fields.
 We have great cover, easy walking and we can tailor your hunt to suite the pace that you enjoy.
 Personally, I believe that this is going to be a very good year for hunting birds.
 I have seen more baby ducks, geese and turkeys then I have seen in a number of years.
 Having said that, this can mean that it was a very good spring for hatching birds.
 I believe this will translate to there being an abundance of pheasants and quail ready to be hunted as we move into fall.